succabs/website/src/content/blog/top-10-reasons-why-i-stopped-grinding-duolingo.md

 ## 6. Too Much Super Duolingo Pressure

-I felt increasingly pushed toward subscribing to Super Duolingo.
+Like many free users, I started feeling constant pressure to upgrade to Super Duolingo.
+It’s one of the biggest problems people mention with Duolingo lately.
 Ads were everywhere.
 The free version started to feel like a funnel rather than a functional learning tool.

 ## 7. Inconsistent Challenge Levels